mitcheccles/js-client-oauth2/README.md

 > Straight-forward execution of OAuth 2.0 flows and authenticated API requests.
 7.58 kB in browsers, after minification and gzipping, 75% from `url` and `querystring` dependencies.

+## FORK OF client-oauth2

+This is fork of [mulesoft-labs/js-client-oauth2](https://github.com/mulesoft-labs/js-client-oauth2).

+Difference:

+- Use Fetch API
+- No dependencies
+  - Drop to use safe-buffer and popsicle
+- Require Node.js 18+
+  - use native Fetch API

+No Change:

+- API
+- Browser and Node.js support

 ## Installation

 ```sh